 Be sure to read these important notices regarding the Fund’s prescription drug coverage and Medicare Part D, and contact the Fund Office if you have questions.

 - Notice of Creditable Coverage for Medicare-eligible "Except Plan E Retirees"

-- Notice of Non-Creditable Coverage for Plan E Retirees who are enrolled in the Indemnity PPO Medical Plan or UHC Medicare Advantage HMO
+- Notice of Non-Creditable Coverage for Plan E Retirees who are enrolled in the Indemnity PPO Medical Plan or the Anthem Medicare Preferred PPO

 - Notice of Creditable Coverage for Class E Retiree who are members of Kaiser Senior Advantage